Skip to content

 Creative Commons and other open licences

-Many researchers and educators choose to share their copyright work with a licence permitting other people to copy and re-use it free-of-charge, under certain conditions.
-Creative Commons is an internationally-recognised licensing scheme:
+Many researchers and educators choose to share their copyright work with an open licence, enabling other people to save and reproduce it without requesting permission, providing certain conditions are met.

 Visualisation of Creative Commons licence levels